Genazzano FCJ College: Programs

 Genazzano offers a rowing program for girls in years 8–12, competing in regattas across Victoria and at Head of the School Girls.
 At the 2010 Head of the School Girls Regatta, Genazzano took out 13 titles.

 Senior students in Years 10 to 12 annually produce a musical with their counterparts at Xavier College.

 Genazzano is an active member of GSV offering a variety of sports across the year and each term.

 Participates in the Debating Association of Victoria's (DAV) Debating Competition.

 Music lessons are offered as well as multiple opportunities to participate in bands, ensembles and orchestras.

-Associated schools

-Genazzano’s sister school FCJ College Benalla was founded in 1900 originally as an all girls boarding school.

-Genazzano's brother school is Xavier College in Kew.
-Xavier College and Genazzano have an active collaboration sharing musical productions and instrumental programs.

-Genazzano also runs a yearly exchange with St Mary's School in Broome.
-Four Year Nine students are selected to go and immerse themselves in the Aboriginal culture.

-In collaboration with brother school Xavier College, Genazzano FCJ College participates in a community outreach program in conjunction with the combined parishes of Our Lady of Good Counsel, Deepdene, Sacred Heart, Kew and Immaculate Conception, Hawthorn and lastly MLC, Kew.
-For the duration of one week, 12 students from the partnered schools participate in a community building program in Bourke, an outback town of New South Wales.